-On July 17, 2015, the Company entered into the Lease Agreement pursuant to which the Company will lease a 538,000 square foot facility to be constructed on 28.2 acres of land located in Northlake, Texas.
-The new facility is expected to include approximately 85,000 square feet for corporate offices, more than 100,000 square feet for manufacturing, and more than 300,000 square feet for distribution, in addition to a coffee lab.
+On July 17, 2015, the Company entered into the Lease Agreement pursuant to which the Company will lease a 538,000 square foot facility to be constructed on 28.2 acres of land located in Northlake, Texas, which will include corporate offices, areas dedicated to manufacturing and distribution, as well as a lab.
+Principal design work for the facility is expected to be finalized by the end of February 2016.
 The construction of the new facility is estimated to be completed by the end of the second quarter of fiscal 2017.

 The new facility will be constructed by Lessor, at its expense, in accordance with agreed upon specifications and plans determined as set forth in the Lease Agreement.
-Due to the Company's involvement in the construction of the facility, as the deemed general contractor, pursuant to ASC 840, the Company is required to capitalize during the construction period the cash and non-cash assets contributed by Lessor for the construction as property, plant and equipment on the Company's consolidated balance sheets, with an offsetting liability for the same amount payable to Lessor.
+Due to the Company's involvement in the construction of the facility, as the deemed general contractor, pursuant to ASC 840, the Company is required to capitalize during the construction period the cash and non-cash assets, with the exception of the land which is not capitalized, contributed by Lessor for the construction as property, plant and equipment on the Company's consolidated balance sheets, with an offsetting liability for the same amount payable to Lessor.

-The Company recorded an asset related to the facility lease obligation included in property, plant and equipment of \$2.8 million during the three months ended September 30, 2015.
-The facility lease obligation included in "Other long-term liabilities" on the Company's consolidated balance sheet was \$2.8 million as of September 30, 2015.
+The Company recorded an asset related to the facility lease obligation included in property, plant and equipment of \$8.1 million as of December 31, 2015.
+The facility lease obligation included in "Other long-term liabilities" on the Company's consolidated balance sheet was \$8.1 million as of December 31, 2015 (see Note 12).
 There were no such amounts recorded at June 30, 2015.
-As of September 30, 2015 and June 30, 2015, respectively, the Company had recorded \$1.1 million and \$0.3 million in "Other receivables" representing costs incurred by the Company associated with the new facility that are expected to be reimbursed by Lessor under the Lease Agreement (see Note 7).
+As of December 31, 2015 and June 30, 2015, respectively, the Company had recorded \$0 and \$0.3 million in "Other receivables" representing costs incurred by the Company associated with the new facility (see Note 8).

-A portion of the lease arrangement is allocated to land for which the Company will record rent expense during the construction period (see Note 15).
+A portion of the lease arrangement is allocated to land for which the Company will record rent expense during the construction period.
 The expense associated with the land is determined using the fair value of the leased land at construction commencement and the Company's incremental borrowing rate, and is recognized on a straight-line basis.
 Once rent payments commence under the Lease Agreement, all amounts in excess of land rent expense will be recorded as a debt-service payment and recognized as interest expense and a reduction of the financing obligation.
-Rent expense for the facility lease obligation included in the Company's consolidated statements of operations in the three months ended September 30, 2015 and 2014 was \$0.1 million and \$0, respectively.
+Rent expense for the facility lease obligation included in the Company's consolidated statements of operations in the three and six months ended December 31, 2015 was \$74,000 and \$0.1 million, respectively.
+There was no comparable rent expense in the three and six months ended December 31, 2014.